 Satan

 We believe that at some time in the past Satan led a rebellion, including a host of angels, against God and was expelled from the heavenly kingdom.
 Satan, also called other names including the Devil, is a real being who has tremendous, but limited power, and is the true adversary to God’s people.
 Satan is destined to be judged and will endure eternal punishment in the lake of fire.
-(Ephesians 6:12; 1 John 3:8; Revelation 20: 1-3
+(Ephesians 6:12; 1 John 3:8; Revelation 20: 1-3)

 Accreditation Status